 Depression and anxiety can rob people of their joy in life.
 Moreover, by damaging the brain and body, they may rob people of life itself, reducing patients’ life expectancy by an average of 10 years.
 Because depression and anxiety are so common and because so many patients do not adequately respond to currently available treatments, these conditions are the second leading cause of disability worldwide.
 For all of these reasons, we currently face no greater health challenge than the need to find new and more effective treatments for depression and anxiety.

-Usona Institute is currently in the planning phases for FDA phase 2 and phase 3 multi-site research studies focused on psilocybin as a treatment for depression and anxiety, including in cases of cancer-related psychological distress.
+Usona Institute is currently in the planning phases for multi-site research studies focused on psilocybin as a treatment for major depressive disorder (MDD).
+For more information on our clinical trials, please follow the link below:

 Cancer-related depression and anxiety